 4. Only bring a carry-on

 As I learned in Spain, carrying too much luggage is hard, especially if you’re over 50.
 I also hate the thought of losing my luggage in transit.
 Now I only bring a carry-on no matter where I travel or for how long.
-A 22-inch carry-on bag, with a large pocket to slip my computer in, is all I really need.
+A 21-inch carry-on bag, with a large pocket to slip my computer in, is all I really need.
 If I weren’t a writer, I’d leave my computer at home because it adds to the weight.
-That’s why I love leggings, silk underwear, and micro-fiber scarves.
+That’s why I love leggings, silk underwear, and silk scarves.
 They keep you warm, don’t wrinkle, and can be packed into a tiny space.

 I always carry my coat on to the plane and put it in on my seat because it’s smooshy and comfy for long flights.
 Boots take up space in my suitcase, so I wear them to board the plane, but take them off once we’re in the air and replace them with socks and light slippers so my feet don’t swell and to use the restroom.
 The only hard part is getting the carry-on up into the overhead.
 I’ve found that younger men are willing to help if you give them a look like “Hey, I could be your mother. (or Grandmother) Be a good Boy Scout and help me out.”
 They usually oblige because they know you’ll accidentally whack them on the head with your suitcase if they don’t.